8 tips to create an LGBTQIA+ inclusive workplace

 1. Review your policies

 It’s time to put your policies under the microscope.
 Are you using inclusive language throughout?
 Do your policies specifically address the needs of LGBTQIA+ employees?
 We're talking parental leave, adoption leave, healthcare benefits and more.
 Make it crystal clear that you see and support queer and trans families.
 You should also consider crafting dedicated policies around key issues like gender transitions in the workplace.
-Show your LGBTQIA+ employees that you support them!
+It's important for you to understand what LGBTQ9A+ employees need to thrive at work and show that you support them.

 2. Lead from the top